It’s obvious that no 30-day trip around Central America would be complete without a visit to Panama. And that’s where I’ve arrived today.

 How to Get to the San Blas Islands from Panama City

-After picking up a final group of 4, our SUV was packed to the gills with bodies and luggage for the 2 ½ hour drive to the coast.
+After picking up a final group of 4, our SUV is packed to the gills with bodies and luggage for the 2 ½ hour drive to the coast.
 This is apparently typical of land transportation to San Blas – late and packed.

 Of course, you can always try your luck with the flights.
-We later heard a story of a couple who had booked flights through the national airline only to be called the day before departure and told that the airport they booked into had been closed for a year.
-It’s a roll of the dice, folks.
+We later hear a story of a couple who booked flights through the national airline.
+The day before departure, they got a call from the airline saying the airport they booked into had been closed for a year.

 2020 Update: I have friends who flew to the islands in February 2020.
 They flew out of Albrook on a charter flight with Helicopteros Personales, which was recommended by their charter boat company.
 They reported that, other than luggage limitations (which wasn’t a problem since they had packed light), the flight was short and very pleasant.
 In the future, I would definitely look into the flight option versus doing the drive again.

-The first half of the drive on smooth highway roads is fine; however the second half is not for the faint of heart or the “empty of stomach.”
+The first half of the drive on smooth highway roads is fine.
+However, the second half is not for the faint of heart or the “empty of stomach.”